timeseven/movie-gallery/README.md

 ## Usage

-1. Clone the repository: `git clone https://github.com/timeseven/rn-movie-gallery.gitt`
+1. Clone the repository: `git clone https://github.com/timeseven/movie-gallery.git`

-2. Open a terminal and install all dependencies: `npm install`
+2. Open a terminal and navigate to the server directory: `cd server`

+3. Install server dependencies: `npm install`

+4. Start the server: `npm run start:dev`

+5. Open a new terminal and navigate to the client directory: `cd client`

+6. Install client dependencies: `npm install`

-3. Start the project: `npm start`
+7. Start the client: `npm start`

 ## Guide

 To use the app, Scan the QR code above with Expo Go (Android) or the Camera app (iOS) after starting the project.
 Otherwise, press w in the terminal to enable the project open in the web browser.

-## Deploy